emagar/luminosity/README.md

 ![img](./pics/bc-100-mask-1994-2018.png)

-<a id="org39b9a84"></a>
+<a id="org28900d1"></a>

 # Acknowledgements

-Eric Magar acknowledges financial support from the Asociación Mexicana de Cultura A.C.
+Eric Magar is grateful for financial support from the Asociación Mexicana de Cultura A.C.
 He is responsible for mistakes and shortcomings in the data.

-<a id="org53abbe1"></a>
+<a id="orgccaa7f6"></a>

 # References